Alpha Phi Alpha: Hazing

 In 2013, 15 Alpha Phi Alpha members pleaded guilty to reckless endangerment charges arising from off-campus hazing at Jacksonville State University in 2011, in which pledges were beaten, humiliated, hospitalized, and forced to drink toxic drinks until they vomited.
 The members involved were all sentenced to 365 days in jail.
 One of the pledges filed a civil suit against the fraternity.

-In 2013, four Alpha Phi Alpha members were arrested and plead guilty to severely beating pledges (misdemeanor charge) and violating Virginia State University's code of conduct.
+In 2013, four Alpha Phi Alpha members were arrested and pleaded guilty to severely beating pledges (a misdemeanor charge) and violating Virginia State University's code of conduct.

 In 2014, a $3 million lawsuit was filed against the fraternity by a former pledge who was subject to humiliation and abuse.
-While pledging at Bowie State University, it was reported that he endured verbal assaults, punches, slaps, paddling, and body slams on a consistent basis.
+While pledging at Bowie State University, it was reported that he endured verbal assaults, punches, slaps, paddling, and body slams consistently.

 In 2014, six Alpha Phi Alpha men at the University of Akron were arrested and charged with assault for severely beating pledges.
 One known pledge was hospitalized due to excessive bleeding.

 In 2014, the University of Tennessee at Knoxville suspended the fraternity for paddling and pouring hot sauce on the genitals of pledges.
 The fraternity was placed on suspension until August 2016.

-On January 29, 2016, Bradley Doyley, a senior and basketball player at Buffalo State College was pronounced dead allegedly of a hazing related pledging ritual.
+Bradley Doyley, a senior and basketball player at Buffalo State College, was pronounced dead allegedly of a hazing-related pledging ritual on January 29, 2016.
 Family and friends reported that Doyley was asked to drink an unidentified toxic cocktail off campus by members of Alpha Phi Alpha that caused him to suddenly vomit blood.
 Doyley was taken to a local hospital for emergency surgery, and he later died.
-The chapter connected with the death of Doyley was suspended by the college.
+The college suspended the chapter connected with the death of Doyley.
 A report published, citing a preliminary autopsy and unnamed police sources, stated that "there is no evidence of hazing in the death last week of a student at Buffalo State College in New York."
-The family's attorney dismiss the claim hazing was not involved in Doyley's death.
+The family's attorney dismissed the claim hazing was not involved in Doyley's death.

 In 2016, Virginia Tech University banned the fraternity until 2026 for misconduct and severely abusing pledges.
-One known pledge was hospitalized due to beatings he endured.
+One known pledge was hospitalized due to beatings he endured, although this decision was later reversed, and the fraternity was allowed to return to campus in 2021.

 In 2018, Tyler Hillard, a student at the University of California at Riverside, died while pledging the fraternity.
-Tyler went with other pledges and members of the fraternity to Mount Rubidoux where the ambulance was called to pick him up and take him to the hospital before his death.
+Tyler went with other pledges and members of the fraternity to Mount Rubidoux, where the ambulance was called to pick him up and take him to the hospital before his death.
 Authorities found convincing evidence that hazing was the reason for his death.
 Charges were expected to be filed against several members of the fraternity following an investigation.

 In 2018, the chapter at the University of Mississippi was suspended for three years due to university-wide investigations on Greek hazing.

 In 2021, the chapter at Southern University - Baton Rouge was placed on suspension after two students were hospitalized due to hazing.